ebook

 • You can compete in a bigger playing field if you’re a small-medium business

-• And no matter how big or small you are, you can improve efficiencies and increase your profits.
+• And no matter how big or small you are, you can improve efficiencies and increase your profit.

-If offshoring is an appropriate model for your business the best time to start offshoring is right now.
+If offshoring is an appropriate model for your business (and yes, it’s still an ‘if’ - Chapter 2 will help you decide), the best time to start offshoring is right now.
+While many savvy businesses have already adopted the model, we’re still in the early days.
 You’re ideally positioned to join the disruption and get the benefits (before your competitors do).

 The reality is, there are four distinct offshoring models, and they couldn’t be more different from each other.
-And understanding them is key to choosing the right one for your business.
+And understanding them is key to choosing the right one for your business (or making the informed decision not to offshore at all).

 Which one - if any - is right for your business?
 Let’s explore the models in more detail.